 The rooms are configured in what I call, “The Standard Hotel Rectangle.”
 Visitors to US hotels will understand what I mean when I describe a room the has an entrance off the hallway with an immediate bathroom to the right, followed by a closet before opening up to beds; desks/dressers line the left wall and windows at the back of the room stretching across the end.
 The room next door will be the exact same with everything on the opposite side.

 The rooms were adequate, though I was able to see a refurbished room with the same layout but refreshed decor.
+The photo below is the old design before the refresh was complete.
+I have included the new design and decor in the photos below these.

 The bathroom at Hilton Orlando Bonnet Creek Resort was a little disappointing.
 Bathtubs are convenient for families with a shower over the top for adults.
 The vanity was long with a toilet at the end wall.